symfony/symfony-docs/components/intl.rst

     $isValidLanguage = Languages::exists($languageCode);

-.. versionadded:: 4.3

-    The ``Languages`` class was introduced in Symfony 4.3.

 The ``Scripts`` class provides access to the optional four-letter script code that can follow the language code according to the `Unicode ISO 15924 Registry`_ (e.g. ``HANS`` in ``zh_HANS`` for simplified Chinese and ``HANT`` in ``zh_HANT``